joedski/musings/Typescript/Journal 2019-03-04 - Unit Testing Typescript Types.md

 Obviously, you can use a more test-runner-looking setup with `tsd`, but I'm going vanilla for now, and just depending on `jest` with `ts-jest` to make sure the tests are compiled with `tsc`.

+Another option, especially if your test setup currently doesn't compile `.ts` files, is to just run type tests as a separate step: you have a bunch of files that you run through `tsc` and any errors mean a type unit test failed somewhere.
+So, you don't even need TS support in a test runner, it just makes things more convenient.

-After a lot of [faffing with with type unions and distributive conditional types](./Journal%202019-08-20%20-%20Unit%20Testing%20Negative%20Type%20Assertions.md) I finally arrived at a pretty good way to do things.
+After a lot of [faffing with with type unions and distributive conditional types while trying to figure out negative assertions](./Journal%202019-08-20%20-%20Unit%20Testing%20Negative%20Type%20Assertions.md) I finally arrived at a pretty good way to do things, or at least a good starting point.